 If you worked in any of these countries, you could be due a Tax Refund

 What is Medicare?
-Medicare is the Australian Governments universal health scheme.
-It is a Commonwealth government program that guarantees all citizens access a wide range of health services at little or no cost.
+Medicare is the Australian Government's universal health scheme.
+The Medicare levy helps fund some of the costs of Australia's public health system known as Medicare and guarantees all citizens access to a wide range of health services at little or no cost.

-The way that Medicare works is that it is built into the income tax that all PAYG (Pay As You Go) workers have deducted from each pay-cycle and equates to roughly 1.5% of the tax rate that we all pay typically.
+The way that Medicare works is that it is built into the income tax that all PAYG (Pay As You Go) workers have deducted from each pay-cycle and equates to roughly 2% of your taxable income.

 Do I Qualify?